Western Animation: Redakai

 There is in fact a Season 2 subtitled "Shadow of Lokar" that was in production and has been completed for some time now.
 Season 2 episodes have begun airing October 3, 2012...in France

 ...
-However, some countries like Australia are airing the English episodes (with the US having no sign of airing them at all) and can be found online if you know where to look
+However, some countries, like Australia, have aired the English episodes (with the US having no sign of airing them at all), and they can be found online if you know where to look

 This series provides examples of:

 - All There in the Manual: The show relies a lot on its supplementary materials to tell the story, such as the website and promotional videos carrying key plot points that often aren't visited in the show itself.

 - And Knowing Is Half the Battle: About halfway through, these sorts of tips started coming up at the ends of each episodes, sometimes tips on how to play the card games and sometimes general advice.
 However, the card-game tips typically aren't applicable to the actual game.

 - Artistic License – Physics: Lampshaded.

 Techris: They should be doing faceplants into the chasm right now, not climbing to freedom!

 - Big Bad Wannabe: Zane in season 2 up until halfway in, though he does manage to corral Team Imperiaz to his side.